LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

     bool File.Exists(string filenamePath)

 It is true if the named files exists in the file system.
-More on the File class shortly.
-It contains many functions for testing path strings.

 You should see the file :repsrc:`sum_file/numbers.txt` in the MonoDevelop project.
 It is in the right form for the program.
 If you run the program and enter the